 As Trinity monitors the spread of the coronavirus (COVID-19), the University will continue to provide you with opportunities to experience the Trinity campus from the convenience of your home.
 The Offices of Admissions and Financial Aid will also continue working with you on an individual basis.

 However, following national and regional public health guidance, the University has placed precautionary restrictions on travel, visitors, and events.
 As of March 16, 2020, the Office of Admissions is closed to visitors.
-We hope to welcome visitors after April 30, but stay in touch for any updates.

 Information for Admitted Students

 In place of Admitted Tiger Days, the Office of Admissions will be offering virtual event sessions throughout the spring to help you learn more about Trinity and connect with the Trinity community.

 At Trinity, your relationship with your alma mater will last well beyond your four years on campus.
 We might only be able to give you a glimpse of this world through virtual visit options right now, but we will still provide the information and support you need to start making connections.

 We are committed to showing you the warmth of the Trinity spirit, so be sure to sign up for upcoming sessions, check out our new 360º video tour, explore our campus with a virtual walking tour, and learn more about Trinity by watching our curated YouTube playlists below.

 Visit the Admitted Tigers page to take your next steps toward becoming a Tiger, including information about housing, advising, and required forms.